Jessica Burke's interests include Latin American literature and culture, especially Mexico.

 The high standards at Hamilton helped prepare me to be a diligent worker who takes pride in always giving 100 percent.
 My foreign languages degree gave me an international perspective that helps me in both my daily and work life.

 Erica Fultz ’08 — Foreign languages major

-Foreign languages majors complete a total of eight or more courses in at least two foreign languages.
+Foreign languages majors complete a total of ten or more courses in at least two foreign languages.
 They may choose from Spanish, French, Chinese, Japanese and classic Greek and Latin.
 While they do not form part of the foreign language concentration, Hamilton also offers courses in Arabic, Hebrew, Italian, Swahili and Hindi.